-- (a) A candidate granted advanced standing the Master of Administration on the basis of having completed either the Graduate Diploma of Business Administration, the Graduate Diploma of Business (Information Systems), the Graduate Certificate in Business Administration, the Graduate Certificate in Risk Management or the Certificate in Innovation Graduate shall surrender Management the completed award prior to conferral of the Master's degree. - (b) A candidate granted advanced standing towards the Graduate Diploma of Business Administration on the basis of having completed the Graduate Certificate in Business Administration, Graduate Certificate in Risk Management or Graduate Certificate in Innovation Management shall surrender completed award prior to the conferral of the Graduate Diploma.
+- (a) A candidate granted advanced standing towards the Master of Business Administration (Advanced) on the basis of having completed either the Master of Business Administration, the Master of Management, the Master of Professional Management or equivalent Masters degree shall surrender the completed award prior to conferral of the Advanced Masters degree. - (b) A candidate granted advanced standing towards the Master of Business Administration on the basis of having completed either the Graduate Diploma in Business Administration, the Graduate Diploma of Business (Information Systems), the Graduate Certificate in Business Administration, the Graduate Certificate in Risk Management the Graduate Diploma in Professional Management, the Graduate Diploma in Management, the Graduate Diploma in

+International Business or the Graduate Certificate in Innovation Management shall surrender the completed award prior to conferral of the Master's degree.

+(c) A candidate granted advanced standing towards the Graduate Diploma in Business Administration on the basis of Graduate having completed the Certificate in Business Administration. the Graduate Certificate in Risk Management, the Graduate Certificate in Management, the Graduate Certificate in Professional Management or Graduate Certificate in Innovation Management shall surrender the completed award prior to the conferral of the Graduate Diploma.

-ACC00724 Accounting and Finance for
+MNG03217 Leading and Managing People MNG03218 Strategic Information Systems ACC00724 Accounting and Finance for Managers

-110000124 Managers

-C

-ISY00720 Management Information Systems

-MKT00720 Marketing Management

-MNG00720 Processes of Management

-MNG00716 Strategic Management in the Global
+MKT00720 Marketing Management MNG00720 Foundations of Management MNG00716 Strategic Management

-Context